 Environment of care and life safety evidence.
 Medical device inventory accuracy and network communication documentation for accreditation surveys.

 A single WireTrace sensor on a SPAN port or TAP captures all clinical network traffic in a zone.
-The sensor is 100% passive — it never transmits on the monitored network.
+The sensor is 100% passive - it never transmits on the monitored network.
 Multiple sensors cover multiple VLANs and departments, reporting to a centralized server.
-Fully air-gap deployable for isolated clinical networks.
+Optional active enrichment (SNMP polling with per-device credentials, Active Directory correlation) adds hardware model, serial number, and firmware details.
+Server deploys in under 10 minutes.
+Built-in AI agent with 21 query tools answers natural language questions about the clinical environment in under 200ms - "Which devices accessed PACS this week?"
+Streaming reports generate progressively with conversation memory for follow-ups.
+Adaptive storage retention keeps data as long as disk allows.
+Runs entirely on-premise with no GPU or cloud dependency.
 First medical devices classified in under 30 seconds.

 Request a proof-of-value deployment.
 No agents on devices.
 No active probes.
 No risk to patient care.
 Connect a sensor to a clinical VLAN and watch ventilators, monitors, and pumps appear - identified by manufacturer and function, automatically.